lobodava/artisan-orm/README.md

 # [![Artisan.Orm Logo](https://raw.githubusercontent.com/lobodava/artisan-orm/master/Logo.png)](http://www.nuget.org/packages/Artisan.ORM) Artisan.ORM

-ADO.NET Micro-ORM to SQL Server, implemented as a .Net Core 6.0 library (since version 3.x.x).
+ADO.NET Micro-ORM to SQL Server, implemented as .NET Standard 2.1 (since version 3.5.x) or a .Net Core 6.0 library (since version 3.0.0).
 Use version 2.x.x, which was built with Net Standard 2.0, if you want to utilise this library with the .Net Framework or a previous version of .NET Core.

 ## ADO.NET Micro-ORM to SQL Server.